 2. Measurable Goals

 Your company needs measurable and real time goals.
 You need to set missions and goals for the company as a whole, and for each individual in the company as well.
-Use metrics to measure your supply chain strategygoals such as the SMARTor GROW analysis.
+Use metrics to measure your goals such as the SMARTor GROW analysis.
 Your goals and missions should change as your customer needs change.
 Not only do you need tools for your teams’ personal goals, but you also need tools for your company to plan for the future.
 By using the proper planning tools your company will be able to predict risks such as suppliers going out of business, natural catastrophes, and political issues.
 Once you have the proper planning tools set in place the company will be able to use pricing strategies to best create demand, grow revenue, and expand in limited markets.

 3. Constant Improvement